mattneary/TeXode/README.md

 Roadmap
 -------
-- Syntax to trigger non-literal spaces.
 - Install script independent of running directory.
+- *Build* command for Wildcard output to a directory.